Ohio tops 1M unemployment claims over 6 weeks amid virus - WHIZ News

 CASES

-The state has 937 presumptive or confirmed deaths, and more than 17,300 cases, including more than 3,400 hospitalizations, the Ohio Health Department reported Wednesday.
+The state has 975 presumptive or confirmed virus-related deaths, and more than 18,000 cases, including more than 3,500 hospitalizations, the Ohio Health Department reported Thursday.

 For most people, the virus causes mild or moderate symptoms that clear up in a couple of weeks.
 Older adults and people with existing health problems are at higher risk of more severe illness, including pneumonia, or death.